rubiojr/cifrado/README.md

     sudo gem install cifrado

-## Usage
+## Basic usage

-### Seting up Cifrado for the first time
+### Setting up Cifrado for the first time

-Use 'cifrado setup' to configure Cifrado for the first time.
+If you already have a Swift installation running, you can use 'cifrado setup' to configure Cifrado for the first time.

 Note that it's not strictly required to save the options or running the setup process.
 If you do so, you'll not be asked for the username, password, auth_url and other parameters required to run Cifrado.

-The setup command will ask you the OpenStack Swift connection
+The setup command will ask you the OpenStack Swift authentication
 information:

     $ cifrado setup